apnoble/elder-scrolls-card-viewer/README.md

 It uses vuex to manage app state and vue router to handle page navigation.

+## Live Demo

+Check out the live demo here: [Live Demo](https://apnoble.github.io/elder-scrolls-card-viewer/)

 ## Project setup

+After cloning the repo or downloading and extracting a zip of the project navigate to the project's root directory and

-In the project's root directory run the command:
+run the command:
 ```
 npm install
 ```

-### To run
+### To Run Locally with Hot Module Replacement

 Execute the command
 ```